|Homepage:||Click to visit|

 - Students with prior study of Italian language may be given preference in admission, although no previous study of Italian is required.

-- Law students should consult with Associate Dean Clark Williams about their interest in Bocconi before applying.
+- Law students should consult with Associate Dean Jim Gibson about their interest in Bocconi before applying.

 - You can view the most updated list of courses by clicking here.
 Students with advanced Italian language skills are encouraged to take courses in Italian with prior approval from Bocconi.